 Hearing loss can occur for a variety of reasons.
-Whether its trauma to the ear, infection of the middle or inner ear or age-related – living with hearing loss is a challenge for many seniors.
+Whether its trauma to the ear, tinnitus, infection of the middle or inner ear or age-related – living with hearing loss is a challenge for many seniors.
 Individuals that spent their early careers working in high-noise environments; such as machine shops or mines, may develop early-onset hearing loss before the age of 65-years.

 When compounded by infection or trauma to the ear, they can experience a rapid reduction in their hearing ability.
 In most cases, hearing loss is permanent and progresses in its symptoms as the affected individual ages.